Mykola Arkas: Naval career and later life

-Upon completion of naval service in 1881 Arkas obtained a magistracy in Kherson.
+Arkas obtained a magistracy in Kherson.
 In his leisure time, he collected and recorded folk songs, also studying the history of Ukraine.
 His teacher, Petro Nishchynsky, who was a Ukrainian composer, conductor, and writer, had an influence upon Mykola; the latter tried to master musical knowledge independently, to develop his composer's skills and writing music.
+On his Kherson estate in the villages of Khrystoforivka and Bohdanivka, Arkas set up and paid for, a Ukrainian-speaking school that closed by the government two years later.